mcarvin8/ava-sf-devops/README.md

 ### Stages and Jobs

-- `pipeline` stage = optional ad-hoc jobs which can be deleted if desired
+- `pipeline` stage = optional ad-hoc jobs which can be deleted if desired.
+See "Ad-Hoc Pipelines" section.
    - `rollback` job = roll-back previous deployments via a web-based pipeline.
-This requires a GitLab project access token with sufficent repo access.
-       - the `BOT_NAME` CI/CD variable should be the name of the project access token user
-       - the `BOT_USER_NAME` CI/CD variable should be the user name of the project access token user
-       - the `PROJECT_TOKEN` CI/CD variable should contain the project access token value
-       - Go to the repo, then go to Build > Pipelines.
-Press "New pipeline".
-Select the applicable branch in "Run for branch name or tag".
-Enter 1 new CI/CD variable for the job.
-The variable key should be `SHA` and hte variable value should be the SHA to revert/roll-back.
    - `prodBackfill` job = If you create branches from `main` (default branch) but have to merge them into other long-running branches, this job can be used to refresh those long-running branches with changes from `main`.
-       - This job can use the same GitLab project access token which the `rollback` job uses and requires the `BOT_NAME`/`BOT_USER_NAME`/`PROJECT_TOKEN` variables.
 - `test` stage = test changes before and after deployment
     - When a merge request (MR) is opened, it will validate the metadata changes in the target org.
     - When you create a scheduled pipeline with the `$JOB_NAME` as "unitTest", it will run all local tests in the target org.